VeerOneGPT/galileo-glass-ui/README.md

   </p>
 </div>

 A comprehensive Glass UI framework for modern web applications, featuring glass morphism styling, performant animations, accessibility features, and a complete set of UI components.
-This standalone package provides all the tools you need to create beautiful, accessible, and performant interfaces with a glass-like aesthetic.
+This versatile package works seamlessly with React, Next.js, and any TypeScript project, providing all the tools you need to create beautiful, accessible, and performant interfaces with a glass-like aesthetic.

 ## 🌟 Features